 Pure Red Cell Aplasia

 Cases of pure red cell aplasia (PRCA) have been reported in patients treated with tacrolimus.
+All of these patients reported risk factors for PRCA such as parvovirus B19 infection, underlying disease, or concomitant medications associated with PRCA.
 A mechanism for tacrolimus-induced PRCA has not been elucidated.
-All patients reported risk factors for PRCA such as parvovirus B19 infection, underlying disease, or concomitant medications associated with PRCA.
-If PRCA is diagnosed, discontinuation of ASTAGRAF XL should be considered.
+If PRCA is diagnosed, consider discontinuation of ASTAGRAF XL.

 Patient Counseling Information